Skip to main content

 Vapor Intrusion Resources For Environmental Professionals

 Screening for the vapor intrusion (VI) pathway must be conducted at every contaminated site in Wisconsin.
-The need to investigate VI is elevated when screening indicates the potential for VI is present, especially when trichloroethylene (TCE) is present due to its potential for acute (short-term) health risks.
+The need to investigate VI is elevated when screening indicates the potential for VI is present, especially when trichloroethylene (TCE) is present due to its potential for acute (short-term) and chronic health risks.
 Mitigation is the process of interrupting the VI exposure pathway such that the vapors no longer affect occupants.
 Mitigation is not a form of remediation.

 Guidance On Addressing Vapor Intrusion